 Google Play Store is an app that updates automatically without your permission.
 You won’t even notice when the app is updated until you open the app and check it for yourself.
-An important point to highlight here is that you don’t need to and also you can’t update Google Play Store manually as you wish.
+An important point to highlight here is that you don’t need to, and also, you can’t update Google Play Store manually as you wish.
 As the makers have designed it in a way that the Play Store updates itself automatically in the background when there is an update.
-Also, you cannot find any Play Store app in the Google Play.
+Also, you cannot find any Play Store app in Google Play.

 How to Sign Out From Google Play Store On Android / PC / Mac